 by David Smitherman

 The early disciples "continued steadfastly in ..fellowship" (Acts 2:42).
-And, this "constant attention" to fellowship is a practice of our first century brethren what we would do well to imitate.
+And, this "constant attention" to fellowship is a practice of our first-century brethren that we would do well to imitate.
 But what is involved in "fellowship," especially fellowship with a local church?

 Fellowship is not "placing membership" or having one's name "on the roll."
 Nor should it be equated with one's bodily presence in an assembly.
 In spite of these things, there are many brethren who are not in fellowship with the congregation they claim to be a part of.